Birth Control Pills

 Is it OK to Take Other Drugs While Taking Birth Control Pills?

-Some drugs, including antibiotics, can reduce the effectiveness of birth control pills.
-Tell your doctor about all of the medications and over-the-counter agents (including herbs) that you are taking.
+Some drugs, including antibiotics and antiseizure meds, can reduce the effectiveness of birth control pills.
+Tell your doctor about all of the medications and over-the-counter agents (including herbs) that you take.

 Points to Keep in Mind When Taking Birth Control Pills

 - Keep another form of birth control, like spermicidal foam and condoms, on hand in case you forget to take a pill.

 - Carry your pills with you if you don't always sleep at the same place.